Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Unconventional magnets in the static regime without and with superconductivity

-In the $q$-even unconventional magnetic superconductors, spin-dependent finite momentum Cooper pairs \cite{Fu2022b,Fu2025Implementation} are formed due to different momenta between the paired electrons and holes with opposite spin.
-For example, in the BdG spectrum of $d$-wave magnet with superconductivity with $k_{y}=0$ [Fig. \ref{figure2}(d)], the spin-dependent finite momentum Cooper pairs are activated by the unconventional magnetic field, i.e. $K_{C}^{\nu }=k_{e}^{\nu }-k_{h}^{-\nu }$ where $k_{\tau}^{\sigma }=\sqrt{\mu /(B+\tau\nu \alpha_d )}$ is determined by the zero-energy momentum of electrons and holes dispersion with $\tau=+1$ and $\tau=-1$, respectively.
-Such spin-dependent finite momentum Cooper pairs shift the superconducting gap centers resulting in Doppler energy shifts \cite{Fu2022b,Fu2025Implementation}, which can lead to a gapless superconductor with mirage gaps \cite{Wei2024,Patil2023,Tang2021}, when the superconducting order parameter is below the critical value $\Delta_{c}=\alpha_d k_{e}^{\nu }k_{h}^{-\nu }=\alpha_d \mu /\sqrt{B^{2}-\alpha_d ^{2}}$.
+In Fig.\,\ref{figure2}(e,g), we plot $E_{q}^{\nu,\gamma}(\bm{k})$ as a function of momentum for a $d_{x^{2}-y^{2}}$- and $p_{x} $-wave magnet with conventional superconductivity.
+Already from the energy dispersions, one can draw some interesting conclusions about the nature of Cooper pairs in unconventional magnets.
+In the $q$-even unconventional magnets with superconductivity, spin-dependent finite momentum Cooper pairs \cite{Fu2022b,Fu2025Implementation} are formed due to different momenta between the paired electrons and holes with opposite spin.
+This can be seen in the BdG spectrum of a $d_{x^{2}-y^{2}}$-wave magnet with superconductivity in Fig. \ref{figure2}(e), where spin-dependent finite Cooper pair momentum is given by $K_{C}^{\nu }=k_{e}^{\nu }-k_{h}^{-\nu }$, with $k_{\tau}^{\nu }=\sqrt{\mu /(B+\tau\nu \alpha_d )}$ determined by the zero-energy momentum of electrons and holes with $\tau=+1$ and $\tau=-1$, respectively.
+Such spin-dependent finite momentum moves the superconducting gap centers resulting in Doppler energy shifts \cite{Fu2022b,Fu2025Implementation}, which can lead to a gapless superconductor with hybridization gaps \cite{Wei2024,Patil2023,Tang2021} when the superconducting order parameter is below the critical value $\Delta_{c}=\alpha_d k_{e}^{\nu }k_{h}^{-\nu }=\alpha_d \mu /\sqrt{B^{2}-\alpha_d ^{2}}$.
 On the contrary, in the $q$-odd case, there is no shift in the superconducting gap center due to the absence of Doppler energy shifts as demonstrated in Fig. \ref{figure2}(g).
-In the $q$-odd unconventional magnetic superconductors, although the spin-degeneracy is broken, time-reversal symmetry is preserved due to the odd-order momentum term, resulting in zero-momentum Cooper pairs.
+In this case, although the spin-degeneracy is lifted, time-reversal symmetry is preserved due to the odd-order momentum term, resulting in zero-momentum Cooper pairs.
 Consequently, the superconducting gap remains centered at zero energy, similar to non-magnetic superconducting systems.

-In addition to the BdG spectrum, the pairing mechanism of Cooper pairs is also determined by the $q$ parity.
-The Cooper pair amplitude is given by the anomalous (off-diagonal) components of the Green's function of the BdG Hamiltonian \cite{Linder2019,Tamura2023,Maeda2025Classification},
+A key consequence of the superconducting state is the formation of Cooper pairs, which are characterized by superconducting pair amplitudes \cite{zagoskin,mahan2013many,SigristUeda,Tanaka2012Symmetry,Linder2019,Cayao2020Oddfrequency,Triola2020Role}.
+These pair amplitudes can be directly obtained from the anomalous electron-hole Green's function, which corresponds to the off-diagonal elements of the Green's function associated with the BdG Hamiltonian